 Using the dummy independently

 From about 8 months of age, most babies can learn to put their own dummies in.
-This can be good if your baby needs a dummy to fall asleep, or needs your help to replace the dummy when it falls out during the night.
+This can be good if your baby needs a dummy to fall asleep, or needs your help to put the dummy back in when it falls out during the night.

-Here’s how to help your baby manage his own dummy:
+Here’s how to help your baby manage their own dummy:

-- When you put your baby to bed, put her hand onto the dummy.
-Then guide the dummy into her mouth.
+- When you put your baby to bed, put baby’s hand onto the dummy.
+Then guide the dummy into their mouth.

-- Every time you have to replace the dummy, make sure you put your baby’s hand onto the dummy.
-Then guide the dummy into his mouth, making sure he keeps a hand on it.
+- Every time you have to put the dummy back in, make sure you put your baby’s hand onto the dummy.
+Then guide the dummy into their mouth, making sure they keep a hand on it.

-It can take 3-4 nights or longer for babies to learn how to put the dummy back by themselves.
+It can take 3-4 nights or longer for babies to learn how to put the dummy back in by themselves.

 Giving up the dummy

 If your baby or older child depends on the dummy to settle and sleep, another option is to phase out the dummy.
 You can do this gradually by:

-- using the dummy less and less when re-settling your baby during the night
+- using the dummy less when re-settling your baby during the night

 - using the dummy less for comforting during the day.